mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ### Scenario 1b: Manually from the 'Table Constraints' settings

+#### Assumptions for 1b

+- The user is somewhat if not entirely familiar with the concept of foreign keys.

 #### Steps for 1b

 - A user wants to set up a foreign key constraint to single or multiple columns to a currently active table.